valorisa/socat-1.8.0.1_for_Windows/README.md

 Otherwise for the others, there is a ready-made file **'socat-1.7.4.3.rar'**.

-First of all, download and install Cygwin : https://www.cygwin.com/setup-x86_64.exe
+First of all, download and install Cygwin (last version) : https://www.cygwin.com/setup-x86_64.exe

 Install additional Cygwin packages :
 ==================================